1jour1vin

 About the estate:

-Acquired in 2012 by a passionate American couple, this small house has risen from the ashes thanks to wines with great personality.
-The vines are cultivated biodynamically and purchases are made from organic or biodynamic winegrowers.
-The majority of the supplies come from very fine terroirs (Mailly, Le Mesnil, Cumières, etc.).
-Hervé Jestin has been working with the estate for several years, bringing his well-known talent to bear.
-The Abyss cuvées, champagnes submerged at the bottom of the sea for 12 months off the coast of the island of Ouessant, have a real identity, as do the Château d'Avize and Les Mont Ferrés parcels.
-Partial aging in wood, low dosages, tension and vinosity are the hallmarks of this fine house.
+Acquired in 2012 by a passionate American couple, this small winery has risen from the ashes thanks to wines with remarkable character.
+The vineyards are cultivated using biodynamic methods, and the winery sources its wines from organic or biodynamic growers.
+The majority of its wines come from exceptional terroirs (Mailly, Le Mesnil, Cumières...).
+Hervé Jestin has been working with the house for several years, bringing his well-known talent to the table.
+The Abyss cuvées—champagnes submerged at the bottom of the sea for 12 months off the coast of the island of Ouessant—possess a distinct identity, as do the single-vineyard wines Château d'Avize and Les Mont Ferrés.
+Partial aging in wood, low dosage, tension, and vinous character are the hallmarks of this fine house.

 Wine Spectator